simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

   <img src="https://user-images.githubusercontent.com/33146152/160343807-98ec65c3-ac39-4a5c-abef-d4644e7e94c4.png" alt="text" width="400" height="500" />
 </p>
 During trash pick-up state, you can take a picture of the trash you picked up.
 Models learned with tensorflow automatically recognize garbage and qutomatically calssify which garbage user picked up.
+The more trash you pick up and shoot, the more plogging points you'll get.

 ```